awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-connect-user.md

 # AWS::Connect::User<a name="aws-resource-connect-user"></a>

-Creates a user account for the specified Amazon Connect instance\.
+Specifies a user account for an Amazon Connect instance\.

 For information about how to create user accounts using the Amazon Connect console, see [Add Users](https://docs.aws.amazon.com/connect/latest/adminguide/user-management.html) in the *Amazon Connect Administrator Guide*\.